Hull #352 – Steppin Out

 First I have to introduce my boat and make clear that talking about her is like talking about my child.
 Being my only possession, my home, my companion of journeys and the material expression of a philosophy of life I do feel somewhat proud of talking on her behalf.

-My girlfriend, Emily, my boat, Steppin out, and me, We form an itinerant family and I love them both deeply.
+My girlfriend (now wife), Emily, my boat, Steppin out, and me, We form an itinerant family and I love them both deeply.

 I found Steppin Out on the internet looking for a new partner after sinking my previous boat on a rather awful (and somewhat stupid) accident in Uruguay.
 I got it for $4000 in Melbourne Florida, from the hands of a certain individual whose only merit had been behaving towards “steppin” with total lack of care and technical rigour.
 The boat was structurally sound, but it was basically a floating trash can.